The Spirit of Emulation

 A Lifestyle

 A Lifestyle: Short story by Fernando SorrentinoIn this story by Fernando Sorrentino a man relates how being trapped inside his tenth-floor apartment after his key broke off in the lock changed his life.
 After being refused service and black-listed by the Argentine Locksmiths’ Union, he looks for help elsewhere.
 He phones the building janitor, his girlfriend and co-workers, and even drops pamphlets to pedestrians on the street below.
-No one is willing to assist.
-When his telephone, power and water are cut off, the innovative man develops a thriving farm in his apartment.
+No one comes to his rescue.
+When his telephone, power and water are cut off, the innovative man develops a thriving farm in the apartment.
 Themes include resourcefulness, self-sufficiency, isolation, the apathy and redundancy of urban lifestyles.
-More…

 The Return